BenLorantfy/zod-error-viewer/README.md

 ## Motivation

-Zod is an amazing library.
+Zod is a game changer for building quality software.
 However, hairy zod errors can take a while to understand.
 The goal of `zod-error-viewer` is to drastically cut down on the time it takes to read and understand even the most complex zod errors.

 ## Getting Started